inside.ewu.edu

 Environmental Science (ENVS)

-Notes: this course includes a weekly laboratory that uses basic quantitative techniques for collecting and analyzing data from environmental systems.
+Notes: includes a weekly laboratory that uses basic quantitative techniques for collecting and analyzing data from environmental systems.

 Satisfies: a BACR for natural sciences.

-This course is an introductory exploration of environmental science that emphasizes a scientific approach toward understanding contemporary human interaction with the natural environment.
-The structure, function and interrelationships of terrestrial, aquatic and atmospheric systems are treated through the application of biological, chemical and geological principles.
+An introductory exploration of environmental science that emphasizes a scientific approach toward understanding contemporary human interaction with the natural environment.
+The structure, function, and interrelationships of terrestrial, aquatic, and atmospheric systems are treated through the application of biological, chemical, and geological principles.
+Companion course to ENVS 100L.

 ENVS 300.
 ENVIRONMENTAL SCIENCE JUNIOR SEMINAR.
 1 Credit.